Seasonal Fruit Picking is Here!

 When to pick: April, May, and June

 Strawberry picker’s tips: Look for bright red strawberries (with no yellow or green) as they will be the sweetest.
 (Note: They don’t ripen once they’re picked so what you see is what you’ll get!
-We have a post on identifying ideal fruit ripeness if you want to learn more about which fruits do and don’t ripen after picking.)
+I have a post on identifying ideal fruit ripeness if you want to learn more about which fruits do and don’t ripen after picking.)
 Also, avoid any berries that have been squashed or have spots where little critters have worked their way in.

 Strawberries are delicious when eaten plain, but can also be eaten in or on a salad, with a whipped coconut cream topping, or in recipes such as smoothies or pies.